gergo85/oc-news/README.md

 You can use the following widgets on the back-end Dashboard:
 * Post statistics
 * Subscriber statistics
+* List of TOP posts
+* List of new posts

 <a name="available_components"></a>
 ## Available components